Stage 2 - In-class

 - Use consistent and assigned seating arrangements; support buses being loaded from back to front and offloaded from front to back

-- Middle and secondary students are required to wear non-medical masks
+- School bus drivers and students in grades 4 to 12 are required to wear non-medical masks

 - Site committees and Joint Health and Safety committees in place and meeting regularly, including prior to any transitions between stages